 - How long do landlords have to return security deposits?

-20 days after termination or delivery of possession of the premises, provided the tenant left the landlord a forwarding address.
+20 days after the later of either termination or delivery of possession of the premises (other than ordinary wear and tear), or the tenant’s providing landlord with a forwarding address.
 (R.I.P.L. § 34-18-19(b)

 - Can landlords withhold security deposits?

 Yes.
-Landlords can use the deposit to cover accrued rent, repair any damages to the property, cleaning expenses, and removal of any trash.
+Landlords can use the deposit to cover accrued rent, repair any damages to the property, reasonable cleaning expenses, and reasonable expenses for removal of any trash.
 (R.I.P.L. § 34-18-19(b))

 - Are landlords required to itemize damages and fees deducted from security deposits?